tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </span>
 </div>

-Alright, fair enough.
-At least this is closer to Valve's original vision of the DPC when they [initially pitched the regional league format.](https://web.archive.org/web/20210212054111/http://blog.dota2.com/2020/02/introducing-regional-leagues/) 3 regional leagues, 3 majors, 6 opportunities total to earn points.
+Well at least this is closer to Valve's original vision of the DPC when they [initially pitched this Dota Pro Circuit format.](https://web.archive.org/web/20210212054111/http://blog.dota2.com/2020/02/introducing-regional-leagues/) 3 regional leagues, 3 majors, 6 opportunities total to earn points.
 Still six weeks per league, still the same prize pools, and still the same major slot allocations per region, but progress nonetheless.

 The first regional tour for this season started near the <abbr title="For every region besides China">end of November 2021</abbr> and things were going along swimmingly. _"I wonder where the first major will be?"_ the Dota scene very openly wondered.
 Well on January 11th, [we found out.](https://web.archive.org/web/20220112065038/https://www.dota2.com/newsentry/3110298479118085517)